Is Sudan’s war merging with South Sudanese conflicts?

 He added that Sudan’s current war has been spilling into the conflict-ridden peripheries of South Sudan, referencing clashes between some SPLM-IO commanders and the RSF this month.
 The RSF and SPLM-N are present along the shared border with South Kordofan running next to South Sudan’s Unity and Upper Nile states.

-The clashes with the RSF reportedly took place with an SPLM-IO armed group in Upper Nile.
+Some of the clashes with the RSF reportedly took place with an SPLM-IO armed group in Upper Nile.
+More fighting reportedly took place in Sudan’s Blue Nile state.

 “[Sudan’s army] pretty much wants to disrupt RSF’s movements along the [South Sudan-Sudan border] …by supporting some SPLM-IO commanders,” Craze told Al Jazeera.